Childs Restaurants: Related businesses

-Although legally separate from the core Childs Restaurants chain, the founders and various family members operated a number of other businesses throughout the 20th century.
-Below are brief summaries of those operations.
+Although legally separate from the core Childs Restaurants chain, the founders and various family members operated several other businesses throughout the 20th century.
+Below are summaries of those operations.

 In 1929, William Childs purchased a historic property near his home in Franklin Corners, New Jersey and converted it – without making any structural modifications – to an inn and restaurant.
 The Olde Mill Inn and The Grain House Restaurant.
 This upscale operation was distinctly different from the traditional Childs Restaurants, yet it also met with great success.
 The family continued to operate it for some time, but The Olde Mill Inn and Grain House Restaurant was eventually acquired by The Bocina Group, which continues to operate it as of 2009.

 In December 1929, after being ousted from the core company, William Childs announced that the family had taken over the Archambault Restaurant at 2678 Broadway, and would relaunch it as "Old Algiers" – the first in a series of "old-world" themed restaurants.
 In this business, he partnered primarily with three nephews, Ellsworth E. Childs, William S. Childs, and Wallace A. Childs.
 The new company was soon organized under the corporate name Old London Inc., which was also the theme of their second 1,000-seat location, launched in 1931 at 130 West 42nd Street.
 This enterprise did not expand much further, likely due to William's advancing age.
 He died in 1938, and is buried behind the Basking Ridge Presbyterian Church near his New Jersey estate, with a large number of other Childs family members.

 As of 2009, the original F.O.
 Hendrick location is still an operating diner, now called the Anytime Cafe.